ARCHER2-HPC/archer2-docs/docs/user-guide/python.md

     (myvenv) auser@ln01:~> python -m pip install <package name>

 Running `pip` directly as in `pip install <package name>` will also work, but we show the `python -m` approach as this is consistent with the way the virtual environment was created.
+Further, if the package installation will require code compilation, you should amend the command to ensure use of the ARCHER2 compiler wrappers.

+    (myvenv) auser@ln01:~> CC=cc CXX=CC FC=ftn python -m pip install <package name>

 And when you have finished installing packages, you can deactivate the environment by running the `deactivate` command.